DigitalRuby/ExchangeSharp/README.md

 ## Overview
 ExchangeSharp is a C# console app and framework for trading and communicating with various exchange API end points for cryptocurrency assets.
 Many exchanges are supported, along with web sockets, withdraws and more!

-### I Can Help
-I do cryptocurrency consulting, please don't hesitate to contact me if you have enhancements to ExchangeSharp that you need or a custom solution you would like me to implement (exchangesharp@digitalruby.com).

 ### Features
 - Many exchanges supported with public, private and web socket API
 - Easy to use and well documented code and API